elf4j/elf4j-provider/README.md

    flushes to the target out stream in batches (i.e. providing the batch effect).

 The default front buffer capacity is 262,144 log entries/events (hydrated in-memory objects); the default back buffer capacity is 256 log events (in bytes).
-If those do not fit the host environment, one way to adjust the capacities is to first set the front buffer capacity to what the host environment can afford/budget for logging (assuming the front buffer has the larger/dominant capacity over the back buffer); then start to test and adjust the back buffer capacity to optimize the overall throughput of the system.
-It usually does not take a large back buffer to properly batch the bytes into the out stream (given the throughput limit of the logging thread).
-It is also possible to set both front and back buffer capacities to zero (0); this would simulate the synchronous logging, whose throughput may be a useful reference.
+If those do not fit the host environment, one way to customize is to first set the front buffer capacity to what the host environment can afford/budget for logging (assuming the front buffer has the larger/dominant capacity over the back buffer); then start to test and adjust the back buffer capacity to optimize the overall throughput of the system.
+It usually does not take a large back buffer to properly batch the bytes flushed into the out stream (due to the throughput limit of the logging thread).
+It is also possible to set both front and back buffer capacities to zero (0); this would simulate a synchronous logging, whose throughput may be a useful reference.
 To some extent, "performance is a choice".

 Note that more down-line flushes may happen than what the back buffer is configured for, depending on the actual channel and destination (e.g. the stdout console stream may flush on every line of text, and stderr may flush on every